scholmd/scholmd/examples/plos-one/dolphin-bycatch/dolphins.md

 explanatory power [@venables_modern_2002].
-Maximum likelihood methods were used to fit a binomial generalised linear model to the observed capture events, trying different combinations of factors (see list of potential covariates in Table tab:potential_covariates).
+Maximum likelihood methods were used to fit a binomial generalised linear model to the observed capture events, trying different combinations of factors (see list of potential covariates in Table 1).
 At each stage of the analysis, the model was fitted repeatedly, with each of the covariates included (or removed) in turn and selection of the covariate that produced the greatest reduction in the Akaike Information Criterion [@akaike_information_1974].
 Steps